MATLAB Parallel Server

 Write Code Once, and Use It in Multiple Environments

-Prototype and debug applications on the desktop with Parallel Computing Toolbox™, and easily migrate to clusters or clouds without recoding.
+Prototype and debug applications on the desktop with Parallel Computing Toolbox™, and easily scale to clusters or clouds without recoding.
 Develop interactively and move to production with batch workflows.

 Run on Multiple Machines Without Algorithm Changes